 Yes!
 UMF has a minor in Rehabilitation as well as Psychology, Community Health, Health & Medicine, and many other choices.
 Click here for more information.
 Majors related to Rehabilitation include Psychology and Community Health Education.

-In a new Counseling 3+2 degree program, students complete a Bachelor’s Degree at UMF in 3 years followed by a Master’s Degree at USM.
+In the Counseling 3+2 degree program, students complete a Bachelor’s Degree at UMF in 3 years followed by a Master’s Degree at USM.
 For more information on this degree program and the application process, please contact Nicole Achey at firstname.lastname@example.org.